 Distributions.
 We intend to pay out substantially all of our DCF to holders of common stock through quarterly distributions.
-DCF is the amount we receive as cash or paid-inkind distributions from MLPs or affiliates of MLPs in which we invest, and interest payments received on debt securities we own, less current or anticipated operating expenses, taxes on our taxable income, and leverage costs we pay (including costs related to Tortoise Notes, Tortoise Preferred Shares and borrowings under our credit facility).
+DCF is the amount we receive as cash or paid-in-kind distributions from MLPs or affiliates of MLPs in which we invest and interest payments on short-term debt securities we own, less current or anticipated operating expenses, taxes on our taxable income, and leverage costs paid by us (including leverage costs of any preferred stock, short-term debt securities and borrowings under any credit facility).
 Our Board of Directors has adopted a policy of declaring what it believes to be sustainable distributions.
 In determining distributions, our Board of Directors considers a number of current and anticipated factors, including, among others: DCF; realized and unrealized gains; leverage amounts and rates; current and deferred taxes payable; and potential volatility in returns from our investments and the overall market.
 Over the long term, we expect to distribute substantially all of our DCF to holders of our common stock.
 It is expected that we will declare and pay a distribution to holders of common stock at the end of each fiscal quarter.
 There is no assurance that we will continue to make regular distributions.
+All realized capital gains, if any, net of applicable taxes, will be retained by us.

-If a stockholder's shares are registered directly with us or with a brokerage firm that participates in the Plan, distributions will be automatically reinvested in additional common stock under the Plan unless a stockholder elects to receive distributions in cash.
+If a stockholder's shares are registered directly with us or with a brokerage firm that participates in our Dividend Reinvestment Plan (the "Plan"), distributions will be automatically reinvested in additional common stock under the Plan unless a stockholder elects to receive distributions in cash.
 If a stockholder elects to receive distributions in cash, payment will be made by check.
 The federal income tax treatment of distributions is the same whether they are reinvested in our shares or received in cash.
-See "Automatic Dividend Reinvestment and Cash Purchase Plan."
+See "Automatic Dividend Reinvestment Plan."

-The yield on our common stock will likely vary from period to period depending on factors including the following:

-- market conditions; - · the timing of our investments in portfolio securities; - the securities comprising our portfolio; - changes in interest rates (including changes in the relationship between short-term rates and long-term rates); - the amount and timing of the use of borrowings and other leverage by us; - the effects of leverage on our common stock (discussed above under "Leverage"); - the timing of the investment of offering proceeds and leverage proceeds in portfolio securities; and - our net assets and operating expenses.

-Consequently, we cannot guarantee any particular yield on our common stock, and the yield for any given period is not an indication or representation of future yields on the common stock.
+The yield on our common stock will likely vary from period to period depending on various factors, including market conditions; the timing and type of our investments in portfolio securities; the securities comprising our portfolio; changes in interest rates (including changes in the relationship between short-term rates and long-term rates); the amount and timing of the use of leverage by us; the effects of leverage on our common stock (discussed above under "Leverage"); the timing of investing the offering proceeds and leverage proceeds in portfolio securities; and our net assets and operating expenses.
+Consequently, we cannot guarantee any particular yield on our common stock, and the yield for any given period is not an indication or representation of future yields on the common shares.

 Limitations on Distributions.
-So long as shares of preferred stock are outstanding, holders of shares of common stock will not be entitled to receive any distributions from us unless we have paid all accumulated distributions on preferred stock, and unless asset coverage (as defined in the 1940 Act) with respect to preferred stock would be at least 200% after giving effect to such distributions.
+If any shares of preferred stock are outstanding, holders of shares of common stock will not be entitled to receive any distributions from us unless we have paid all accumulated distributions on preferred stock, and unless asset coverage (as defined in the 1940 Act) with respect to preferred stock would be at least 200% after giving effect to such distributions.
 See "Leverage."

-So long as senior securities representing indebtedness are outstanding, holders of shares of common stock will not be entitled to receive any distributions from us unless we have paid all accrued interest on such senior indebtedness, and unless asset coverage (as defined in the 1940 Act) with respect to any outstanding senior indebtedness would be at least 300% after giving effect to such distributions.
+If any senior securities representing indebtedness are outstanding, holders of shares of common stock will not be entitled to receive any distributions from us unless we have paid all accrued interest on such senior indebtedness, and unless asset coverage (as defined in the 1940 Act) with respect to any outstanding senior indebtedness would be at least 300% after giving effect to such distributions.
 See "Leverage."